GhostWriters/docker-packt-cli/README.md

 ## Special Thanks

-- [biwhite](https://github.com/biwhite) for creating the intital docker container.
+- [biwhite](https://github.com/biwhite) for creating the initial docker container.
 - <https://github.com/packt-cli/Packt-Publishing-Free-Learning> for maintaining
   the package to handle the downloading.